Operation Christmas Drop (film)

 Operation Christmas Drop is a 2020 American Christmas romantic comedy film directed by Martin Wood from a screenplay by Gregg Rossen and Brian Sawyer.
 The film stars Kat Graham and Alexander Ludwig and is loosely based on the real-life U.S. Air Force Operation Christmas Drop humanitarian mission.

 The film was released on November 5, 2020, by Netflix.

 Plot

 Erica, a congressional assistant in Washington, DC, is tasked with investigating a US Air Force base in Guam.
-The ultimate goal is to finding a reason to justify its closure.
+The ultimate goal is to find a reason to justify its closure.

 Andrew is the Air Force captain chosen to show Erica around the USAF base to convince her that it should remain open.
-She arrives two hours earlier than expected, then ditches him at her first oportunity to try to explore on her own.
+She arrives two hours earlier than expected, then ditches him at her first opportunity to try to explore on her own.